equilpres/tauri-sveltekit-typescript-boilerplate/README.md

 ### Tauri SvelteKit TypeScript Boilerplate

-Minimalistic boilerplate for Tauri and SvelteKit projects in TypeScript.
+Boilerplate for Tauri and SvelteKit projects in TypeScript

 #### Prerequisites